commitspark/frontend/README.md

 # Commitspark Data Editing Frontend

 This repository holds the data editing frontend of [Commitspark](https://commitspark.com).
 It enables users with limited technical knowledge to create, read, update, and delete [Commitspark-managed](https://github.com/commitspark/graphql-api) structured data stored in a Git repository hosted on a Git provider (e.g. GitHub, GitLab).

 ## User authentication

 To obtain repository access, frontend users (i.e. data editors) must authenticate against a configurable authenticator.
 Typically, this is implemented by the same provider where the targeted Git repository is hosted.
-The underlying idea is that data editors are then considered native users of the provider's platform and can then use all of the provider's collaboration features (e.g. commenting, approval).
+The underlying idea is that data editors are then considered native users of the provider's platform and can then use all the provider's collaboration features (e.g. commenting, approval).

 ## Supported Git providers